kisom/netallow/README.md

 * `HTTPRequestLookup` accepts a `*http.Request` and returns the `net.IP` value from the request.

-There are also two functions for whitelisting HTTP endpoints:
+There are also two functions for ACL'ing HTTP endpoints:

 * `NewHandler` returns an `http.Handler`
 * `NewHandlerFunc` returns an `http.HandlerFunc`